gsoft-inc/wl-eventgrid-emulator/README.md

 - Publisher send event to emulator via ```https://localhost:6500```.
 - Emulator will send notifications to all its subscriber's endpoint.
   - It will apply retry policies similar to Azure Event Grid implementation.
-- Subscriber recive the event notification via ```http://host.docker.internal``` which is automatically resolved to the host ip.
+- Subscriber receive the event notification via ```http://host.docker.internal``` which is automatically resolved to the host ip.

 ## appsettings.json file format